Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 ↓ Scroll Down ↓

-Gotham's criminal ecosystem is probably the richest and most structured in all of modern superhero fiction.
-Where most heroes have a few iconic recurring enemies, Bruce Wayne faces a rogues' gallery so dense, so psychologically varied, and so deeply developed narratively that it has become, over 85 years of publication, almost as famous as the hero himself.
+Gotham's criminal ecosystem is probably the richest and most structured in all modern superhero fiction.
+Where most heroes have a few iconic recurring enemies, Bruce Wayne faces a gallery of antagonists so dense, so psychologically varied, and so deeply developed narratively that it has become, over 85 years of publication, almost as famous as the hero himself.
 This pillar page organizes Batman's enemies by narrative importance tier — from the 4 absolute iconic villains to the criminal organizations that structure Gotham City on a large scale.

 For each villain, you will find their role in the ecosystem, a narrative description, and a link to the complete analysis when available.
 Villains with an image have their dedicated analysis article on the store.
 Villains without an image will appear as soon as their analysis article is published.
 To understand the complete ecosystem, also see the Batman character guide, the overview of Batman comics by era, and the complete chronology of Batman films.